What is the Right to Buy

 - We plan to demolish your home and you’ve been served a Demolition Order

-You must have held a public sector tenancy for a minimum three to be eligible for the Right to Buy.
+You must have held a public sector tenancy for a minimum of three to be eligible for the Right to Buy.
 It could be a tenancy with Lewisham Homes for all years or with another registered social landlord.
 Alternatively, it could be a tenancy with a mix of two or more registered social landlords, with a total length of three years or more.

 You will need to discuss this with lenders directly.
 Many lenders will consider the discount you receive as being a form of deposit.
 Once you receive your offer notice, you can start formally approaching lenders.